aglportafolio/aglportafolio/README.md

 ### Hi there 👋
 I'm Alex.
-I'm developer and an embedded software enthusiast
+I'm developer and  embedded software

 **aglportafolio/aglportafolio** is a ✨ _special_demos ✨